-Dealing with a pretender can be a mentally, emotionally and even psychologically draining thing, which can also end up taking a toll on your mental health.
+Dealing with a pretender can be a mentally, emotionally, and even psychologically draining thing, which can also end up taking a toll on your mental health.
 The truth is people don’t always reveal their true intentions.
 That is why it’s important to know the signs that you’re dealing with someone who is fake to protect yourself from those pretenders.

 There are a million reasons why you might feel inferior to others and none of them are good.
 Unless you are in a dependent situation in which a superior abuses his or her power or is blatantly insensitive (which is a different subject altogether), it is not the other’s fault.

 Just because someone occupies a higher rank in a hierarchy, you do not automatically have to feel inferior.
 A lower rank is —often temporarily—a fact; a feeling is one possible response to this fact.
 There are plenty of other possible responses.

 - Rejoice and congratulate a deserving person.

 - Make a clever plan to leave the hierarchy.

 - Put it in perspective; think of what matters most in your life.

 - Laugh it off; it’s just a feeling.

 - Accept the world and breathe into your inner peace.

 It falls under your responsibility to find out the triggers of your felt subordination.
 But here lies the problem.
 You might not be able to figure out just why the other makes you feel so bad.
 Afraid that people are not created equal after all and that you are indeed an inferior human being, you might look in all the wrong places.